awslabs/aws-sdk-swift/reference/0.x/AWSWorkMail/WorkMailClient.md

 ### `registerToWorkMail(input:completion:)`

 Registers an existing and disabled user, group, or resource for Amazon WorkMail use by associating a mailbox and calendaring capabilities.
 It performs no change if the user, group, or resource is enabled and fails if the user, group, or resource is deleted.
 This operation results in the accumulation of costs.
-For more information, see <a href="https:​//aws.amazon.com/workmail/pricing">Pricing.
+For more information, see [Pricing](https://aws.amazon.com/workmail/pricing).
 The equivalent console functionality for this operation is Enable.
-Users can either be created by calling the CreateUser API operation or they can be synchronized from your directory.
-For more information, see DeregisterFromWorkMail.
+Users can either be created by calling the \[CreateUser\] API operation or they can be synchronized from your directory.
+For more information, see \[DeregisterFromWorkMail\].

 ``` swift
 public func registerToWorkMail(input: RegisterToWorkMailInput, completion: @escaping (ClientRuntime.SdkResult<RegisterToWorkMailOutputResponse, RegisterToWorkMailOutputError>) -> Void)